Goetz, Stephen G. "Steve" "Getzy"

 If you ever watched a Packers game with Steve, it was an experience you would not soon forget.
 He was an avid Packers and Badgers fan, as well as a NASCAR enthusiast.
 He enjoyed being part of a fantasy golf league, playing darts, being active in his horseshoe league and camping with his wife, Kim.
 Steve was a gentle giant with a gentle soul - people gravitated toward Steve.
 His smile would light up a room and he had an infectious laugh.
 He was truly an uncomplicated man who enjoyed the simplicities life had to offer.

-Steve is survived by his wife, Kim; son, Michael (Rachel) Bresler; parents; grandchildren, Gwendolyn and Jacob Bresler; sisters, Catherine (Jay) Quella and Joan (Roe Kemp) Sobyak; brother, John (Cheryl) Goetz; In-laws, Dale and Patricia Seidel; brother-in-law, Michael Seidel; nieces, McKenna (Nick Smith) Goetz and Kayla Goetz; nephew, Nicholas Goetz; and his beloved puppy, Willie.
+Steve is survived by his wife, Kim; son, Michael (Rachel) Bresler; parents; grandchildren, Gwendolyn and Jacob Bresler; siblings, Catherine (Jay) Quella, John (Cheryl) Goetz and Joan (Roe Kemp) Sobyak; in-laws, Dale and Patricia Seidel; brother-in-law, Michael Seidel; nieces, McKenna (Nick Smith) Goetz and Kayla Goetz; nephew, Nicholas Goetz; and his beloved puppy, Willie.

 A private family service will be held at a later date.
 Burial will be held at Mount Hope Cemetery.